-Here are 5 Slow Cooker Budget-Saving Staples for you to integrate into your lives this year.
-Even if you only have one slow cooker you can make a few of these before Monday!
+Happy New Year!
+I thought you could use some Slow Cooker Budget-Saving Staples add into your kitchen this year.
+Even if you only have one slow cooker you can make these one at a time and store extras in the freezer.

 Making your own bouillon saves a ton of money and adds lots of flavor to cooked grains, soup and stews.
 You can make it in your slow cooker or even your oven if you’d like to warm up the house a little while it’s still cold.
 I actually found a bunch of celery for 50 cents on the reduced produce shelf of the grocery so I made a huge batch to freeze.
 Get the free-form recipe here.